iProov/flutter/README.md

 For full documentation, please read the respective [iOS](https://github.com/iProov/ios#options) and [Android](https://github.com/iProov/android#options) native SDK documentation.

-A summary of the support for the various SDK options in Flutter is summarised below:
+A summary of the support for the various SDK options in Flutter is provided below:

 | Option | iOS | Android |
 | --- | --- | --- |